-The difference is in how AC and DC machines provide “burning” power to the arc.
+The difference is in how AC and DC metal disintegrator machines provide “burning” power to the arc.
 An AC metal disintegration machine’s power supply steps the voltage down to form the arc.
 The Heat Selector adjusts the voltage to the electrode.

 The Cutting Power selector adjusts the voltage to the electrode.
 DC power can provide higher momentary arc current levels that can sustain a larger arc, but also causes a different quality of material erosion.
 The result is the capability to use larger electrodes like square or hex-shaped carbon to burn faster or make larger holes.

 One of the main reasons DC metal disintegrators may be appealing is their ability to disintegrate carbide.
 These machines are popular for applications with carbide buttons in the oil industry.